tapis-project/tapis-java-build/README.md

 ## Introduction
-For information on Tapis v3 refer to: https://tapis.readthedocs.io/en/latest/
+For information on Tapis v3 refer to: https://tapis.readthedocs.io/en/latest/ For the tapis live docs refer to: https://tapis-project.github.io/live-docs/

 ## Running
 1. clone this repo in same directory as other tapis repos